 - If paying by credit or debit card you may purchase the Program Development and Proposal Writing Online Course by clicking on "add to cart" on the right hand side of this page.
 In the "Ship To" section of the Order Form, please enter the student's name, mailing address, and e-mail.
 In the "Bill To" section of the Order Form, enter the information of the credit / debit card holder and the e-mail address where the order confirmation should be forwarded.
 If placing an order for more than 1 student, then enter the addtional student's names, mailing addresses, and e-mails in the "Remarks" section of the Order Form.

 - If paying by personal check or business check, please mail the check and PDPW Online Course Registration Form to AGWA, PO Box 8481, Seminole FL 33775.

 - If your organization requires an Invoice from AGWA, then please fax your Purchase Order and PDPW Online Course Registration Form to 727-596-5192 or e-mail it to CustomerService@AmericanGrantWriters.org.
 Students will be registered for the PDPW Online Course upon receipt of the Purchase Order.

 On the next business day after receipt of your online order, purchase order, or check the student will receive by e-mail:

 If the student has not received both of these e-mails within 2 business days after purchase, then please contact Customer Servie.
-Within 2 weeks after purchase each student will receive by mail AGWA's New Member Packet.

 - A Welcome E-mail from AGWA Member Services with a Members Only Login password